 Turo requires you to get approved before you can drive any vehicles, so we encourage you to go through this process as soon as possible to accelerate booking down the road.
 You’ll automatically be taken through the approval process the first time you try to book a car on Turo.
-If you want to get a jump on this and get approved before you try booking a trip for the first time, you will need to log in to your account at Turo, go to your Account page, and follow the instructions to Get Approved to Drive at the bottom of the page under the Promo codes section.
+If you want to get a jump on this and get approved before you try booking a trip for the first time, you will need to log in to your account at Turo, go to your Account page, and follow the instructions to Get Approved to Drive at the bottom of the page.

 The Approval Process will involve entering your driver's license information and answering identity questions.
 Approval is usually instantaneous, although if you do not meet our eligibility requirements we’ll have to decline your membership.